 “No,” Derek countered, feeling quite generous.
 “If I’d wanted to traumatize them I’d have had Finstock do it.”

 “Scott’s gonna be so pissed with you,” Isaac groaned, dropping his face into one palm.
-“He’s been trying to ‘just bump into’ her for days.”
+“He’s been trying to ‘just bump into’ Allison for days.”

 “Scott needs to focus on weyrling drills and not seducing our prime candidate,” Derek said, primly, and ordered another round of drinks.

-As skin-crawling as the sentiment had been on Peter’s lips, Derek had to admit that he had been right -- the weyr needed its new blood.
+As skin-crawling as the sentiment had been on Peter’s lips, Derek had to admit that he had been right -- the weyr needed new blood.
+They had been isolated and underestimated for years due to their single gold dragon and a lack of clutches.
 The infusion of journeymen, crafters, and traders passing through for the Hatching festivities did nothing but strengthen and rally the weyr’s residents.

 Derek took to checking in on the candidates once or twice a day.
 Melissa’s talk about draconic mating flights seemed to have tempered the blossoming romance between Allison and Scott, though more than once Derek had spotted them sharing a table in the lower caverns, laughing and talking with plenty of space between their bodies.